+The story of these two potato recipes begins in the French region of Dauphiné, situated between the Alps and the Rhone Valley in southeastern France.
 The name Dauphiné ("DO-fee-nay") comes from the word dauphin ("DO-fan"), the French word for dolphin, owing to the fact that the family who controlled that region, before it became part of the Kingdom of France, had a dolphin on their coat of arms.

-Potatoes dauphinoise, on the other hand, are named not after a person (or a sea mammal), but after the Dauphiné region itself, where the local cuisine is known, among other things, for featuring a wide variety of gratin-style dishes.
+Potatoes dauphinoise, on the other hand, is named not after a person (or a sea mammal), but after the Dauphiné region itself, where the local cuisine is known, among other things, for featuring a wide variety of gratin-style dishes.

 Here in the States, we think of a gratin as anything that's baked with a layer of cheese on the top and then browned in the oven—for example, thinly sliced potatoes layered with a mixture of cream, egg, and Gruyère cheese and then baked.
 However, in France, the components of a traditional potatoes dauphinoise (you'll sometimes see it referred to as gratin dauphinois) are subject to neither reinterpretation nor reconfiguration.
 It's very much a firm, established recipe.

 A traditional gratin dauphinois will contain neither cheese nor eggs as the starch of the potato is more than sufficient to bind the dish together.
 Furthermore, the addition of cheese of any kind will produce a dish that is far too rustic and considered "peasant fare."